 A Local's Favourite Caves in Iceland

 This is the Cave of Eyvindur at Eyvindarstofa, not the dining room ;) Halla is preparing dinner.

-I have visited an interesting exhibition in Blönduós town on Fjalla-Eyvindur and his cave, which is well worth a visit.
+I have visited an interesting exhibition in Blönduós village on Fjalla-Eyvindur and his cave, which is well worth a visit.
 You can also have dinner at their restaurant at Eyvindarstofa, but the dining hall is decorated in Fjalla-Eyvindur's outlaw style, which is a unique experience.

-You can see what the entrance to this cave looks like in my travel-blog:
+You can see what the entrance to this cave looks like in my travel blog:

-Hveravellir the beautiful Oasis in the highland of Iceland, where you can also see the beautiful geothermal area and the hot spring where Eyvindur cooked his meals.
+Hveravellir, the beautiful Oasis in the highland of Iceland, where you can also see the beautiful geothermal area and the hot spring where Eyvindur cooked his meals.

-Páskahellir Cave in East-Iceland
+Páskahellir Cave in East Iceland

+A Local's Favourite Caves in Iceland